codeacme17/examor/README.md

 ## ♻️ Update the Project

 > **Warning**
-> When upgrading to version v0.2.1, you may encounter an error when importing profile configurations.
+> If you are upgrading from a version earlier than v0.2.1, you may encounter an error when importing profile configurations.
 This is because I have modified the `proxy` key in the table [#19](https://github.com/codeacme17/examor/pull/19).
 >
 > You can change the column name `proxy` to `openai_proxy` in the `t_profile` sheet of the Excel file.
 >